 Humidity: In the wild, precipitation and humidity fluctuates based on season, with a heavy rainy season in the early part of the year.
 Yellow spotted climbing toads can handle a wide range of humidity levels, but prefer humidity levels around 50-70% with plenty of ventilation/air movement.
 Moist, stagnant air is a big no-no when keeping older Pedostibes hosii, while very young animals dry out easily.
 Routine spraying and a full screen top will aid in providing proper humidity levels.
 Yellow Spotted Climbing Toads handle short periods of low humidity much better than most tree frogs.

 Size: Adult yellow spotted climbing toads are fairly large, and there is a drastic size different between males and females.
 An adult male may reach about 4 inches, but most will be closer to 3 - 3.5".
 We have one large wild caught male that measures almost 5 inches!
 A large female will be much larger and bulkier than a male, and may measure up to 5.5”.
-All of the Bumble Bee Toad toadlets Josh's Frogs sells are well started juveniles, and measure approximately 1 inch long.
+All of the Bumble Bee Toad toadlets Josh's Frogs sells are well started juveniles, and measure just under 1 inch long.

 Age: There is not any good data surrounding the average lifespan of yellow spotted climbing toads, but wild caught animals have lived in captivity for 5 or more years.
 All Yellow Spotted Climbing Toads for sale at Josh's Frogs are well started juveniles, and are 2-3 months old.